JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <p>For better or worse, activity beats history.
 A shop with 25 recent reviews will outrank a shop with 100 old reviews.</p>

     <h2>Stop Asking.
 Start Having a Process.</h2>
     <p>The reason you don't get reviews isn't because customers don't want to leave them.
-It's because you make it too hard and you don't ask at the right time.</p>
+It's because you make it too hard {and you don't ask at the right time).</p>
-    <p>Think about it.
-Customer picks up their car, pays, and leaves.
+    <p>Think about it from their perspective: They pick up their car, pay, and leave.
 Three days later you text them asking for a review.
-By then they've moved on.
+They've moved on: "I can't be bothered right now."
 The moment is gone.</p>
-    <p><strong>The fix:</strong> Ask when they're standing in front of you, happy with the work, keys in hand.</p>
+    <p><strong>The fix is speed.</strong> Ask when they're standing in front of you, happy with the work, keys in hand.</p>

     <h2>The Exact Script That Works</h2>
     <p>Here's what you say (or have your service writer say) when the customer picks up their vehicle:</p>